This is part 2 of a 4-part tutorial. You can find part 1 here, part 3 here and part 4 here.

 php artisan config:clear

-method of your app/Http/Controllers/SheetsController.php
+Modify the update method of your app/Http/Controllers/SheetsController.php to look like this:

 1public function update($id) 2 { 3 $sheet = Sheet::findOrFail($id); 4 $change = \request('change'); 5 [$rowIndex, $columnIndex, $oldValue, $newValue] = $change; 6 $sheet->content = $this->updateCell($rowIndex, $columnIndex, $newValue, $sheet->content); 7 $sheet->save(); 8 \Pusher::trigger($sheet->channel_name, 'updated', ['change' => $change]); 9 return response()->json(['sheet' => $sheet]); 10 } 11 12 protected function updateCell($rowIndex, $columnIndex, $newValue, $sheetContent) 13 { 14 // we expand the sheet to reach the farthest cell 15 for ($row = 0; $row <= $rowIndex; $row++) { 16 // create the row if it doesnt exist 17 if (!isset($sheetContent[$row])) { 18 $sheetContent[$row] = []; 19 } 20 for ($column = 0; $column <= $columnIndex; $column++) { 21 if (!isset($sheetContent[$row][$column])) { 22 // create the column if it doesnt exist 23 $sheetContent[$row][$column] = null; 24 } 25 } 26 } 27 $sheetContent[$rowIndex][$columnIndex] = $newValue; 28 return $sheetContent; 29 }

-Here, we update the specific cell that was changed in the sheet’s content and then trigger an updated
+Here, we update the specific cell that was changed in the sheet’s content and then trigger an updated event via Pusher with the change as the payload.

 Note: in our

-.
+updateCellfunction, we expand the sheet to reach the farthest column, filling all empty cells withnull.
 This is so our sheet doesn’t end up with missing rows and columns

 Let’s head back to our frontend and add the code that handles this event.
-Add this to the bottom of your resources/views/spreadsheet.blade.php
+Add this to the bottom of your resources/views/spreadsheet.blade.php:

 1<script src="https://js.pusher.com/4.2/pusher.min.js"></script> 2 <script> 3 let pusher = new Pusher('your-app-key', { 4 cluster: 'your-app-cluster', 5 authEndpoint: '/sheets/{{ $sheet->_id }}/subscription_auth', 6 auth: { 7 headers: { 8 'X-CSRF-Token': csrfToken 9 } 10 } 11 }); 12 pusher.subscribe("{{ $sheet->channel_name }}") 13 .bind('updated', function (message) { 14 let [rowIndex, columnIndex, oldValue, newValue] = message.change; 15 addCellValue(rowIndex, columnIndex, newValue); 16 table.loadData(sheetContent) 17 }); 18 19 function addCellValue(rowIndex, columnIndex, newValue) { 20 // we expand the sheet to reach the farthest cell 21 for (let row = 0; row <= rowIndex; row++) { 22 if (!sheetContent[row]) sheetContent[row] = []; 23 for (let column = 0; column <= columnIndex; column++) { 24 if (!sheetContent[row][column]) 25 sheetContent[row][column] = null; 26 } 27 } 28 sheetContent[rowIndex][columnIndex] = newValue; 29 } 30 </script>

-in the code above with your Pusher app key and cluster that you obtained from your dashboard earlier.
+Replace your-app-key and your-app-cluster in the code above with your Pusher app key and cluster that you obtained from your dashboard earlier.

 In this code: